polyfillpolyfill/polyfill-service/README.md

 # polyfill

-**polyfill** makes web development less frustrating by polyfilling as much javascript functionality in the browser as it can.

-This service can be used on HTTP and HTTPS connections.
+**polyfill** makes web development less frustrating by selectively polyfilling just what the browser needs.
+It can also be used as a service over HTTP and HTTPS connections.

 ```html
 <script src="//polyfill.io"></script>